 eligible fee-based purchases and must purchase units with a Wrap Fee CUSIP.

-There is no assurance a trust will achieve its investment objective.
-An investment in these unit investment trusts are subject to market risk, which is the possibility that the market values of securities owned by the trust will decline and that the value of trust units may therefore be less than what you paid for them.
-Accordingly, you can lose money investing in these trusts.
+There is no assurance that a unit investment trust will achieve its investment objective.
+An investment in this unit investment trust is subject to market risk, which is the possibility that the market values of securities owned by the trust will decline and that the value of trust units may therefore be less than what you paid for them.
+This trust is unmanaged.
+Accordingly, you can lose money investing in this trust.

 A security issuer may be unwilling or unable to make interest and/or principal payments or declare dividends in the future, or may reduce the level of dividends declared.
 This may reduce the level of dividends certain of the Portfolio’s securities pay which would reduce your income and may cause the value of your Units to fall.

-Certain funds in the Portfolio invest in MLPs.
-Most MLPs operate in the energy, natural resources or real estate sectors and are subject to the risks generally applicable to companies in those sectors, including commodity pricing risk, supply and demand risk, depletion risk and exploration risk.
-MLPs are also subject the risk that U.S. taxing authorities could challenge the tax treatment of MLPs for federal income tax purposes which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of the Portfolio's investments.
+The portfolio and each of the closed-end funds in the portfolio invest in MLPs.
+Most MLPs operate in the energy sector and are subject to the risks generally applicable to companies in that sector, including commodity pricing risk, supply and demand risk, depletion risk and exploration risk.
+MLPs are also subject the risk that regulatory or legislative changes could eliminate the tax benefits enjoyed by MLPs which could have a negative impact on the after-tax income available for distribution by the MLPs and/or the value of the portfolio’s investments.